South Surrey — A Buyer’s Guide

 Example 1 — Sunnyside Park 1995-build detached at $1.85M

 4-bedroom 2,600 sq ft detached on an 8,400 sq ft conventional lot, 1995 build, original-condition kitchen.
 Sunnyside Elementary catchment, Earl Marriott Secondary feeder.
 Standard PTT: 1% × $200K + 2% × $1.65M = $2K + $33K = $35K.
-CMHC default insurance available for sub-20%-down up to the $1.5M cap (this property exceeds the cap, so 20% down is mandatory: $370K).
+CMHC default insurance available for sub-20%-down purchases up to the $1.5M cap (this property exceeds the cap, so 20% down is mandatory: $370K).
 Total cash to close ex-mortgage: ~$370K down + $35K PTT + ~$3K legal + ~$1K title insurance + first-month adjustments = roughly $410K.
 Bill 44 SSMUH multiplex eligibility: in principle yes, but lane access and servicing constrain real-world buildability — run a feasibility check.

 Example 2 — Morgan Creek quarter-acre 2005-build at $3.2M

 5-bedroom 4,200 sq ft detached on a quarter-acre (10,890 sq ft) lot, 2005 build, golf-course-frontage adjacent (not on-course but with greenbelt sightlines).
 Morgan Elementary or Rosemary Heights catchment, Earl Marriott Secondary.
 PTT: 1% × $200K + 2% × $1.8M + 3% × $1M + 5% × $200K = $2K + $36K + $30K + $10K = $78K.
 The 5% bracket alone adds $10K above $3M; the larger the build, the more material this becomes.
 CMHC: not eligible (above $1.5M cap, and most Morgan Creek buyers are 30%+ down).
-Foreign Buyer Tax (20%) applies if the buyer is a non-resident in the Specified Areas: $640K on top of the $78K PTT, plus the federal Foreign Buyer Ban interacts.
+Foreign Buyer Tax (20% APTT) applies if the buyer is a non-resident in the Specified Areas: $640K on top of the $78K PTT, plus the federal Foreign Buyer Ban interacts.

 Example 3 — Grandview Heights 2018-build townhouse at $1.15M

 3-bedroom 1,750 sq ft three-storey townhouse, 2018 build, walking distance to Grandview Corners (Walmart, Save-On-Foods, London Drugs).
 Pacific Heights Elementary, Earl Marriott Secondary.
 PTT: 1% × $200K + 2% × $950K = $2K + $19K = $21K.
 First-time-buyer exemption applies on purchases up to $835K with full exemption (partial exemption to $860K) — this property exceeds the threshold.
-Newly-built exemption applies on purchases up to $1.1M with full exemption (partial exemption to $1.15M) — this property is at the upper edge of the partial exemption.
+Newly-built exemption applies on purchases up to $1.1M with full exemption (partial exemption to $1.15M) — this property sits at the upper edge of the partial exemption.
 Strata fee typically $300–$420/mo for newer South Surrey townhouses; verify the depreciation report and contingency reserve before subject removal — depreciation reports are mandatory in BC for stratas with 5+ units.

 South Surrey’s commute spine is Highway 99 north through the Massey Tunnel to Richmond and Vancouver, with the Canada Line bus connection at Bridgeport Station as the dominant transit option.
 By car at peak, downtown Vancouver is typically 60–75 minutes each way, sometimes longer with Tunnel incidents.
 Off-peak runs 45–55.
-Transit means an express bus (TransLink 351 White Rock Centre ↔ Bridgeport, plus 354, 388, and 595 connectors) to Bridgeport SkyTrain on the Canada Line — figure 75–90 minutes door-to-door for downtown.
+Transit means an express bus (TransLink Route 351 White Rock Centre ↔ Bridgeport, plus 354, 388, and 595 connectors) to Bridgeport SkyTrain on the Canada Line — figure 75–90 minutes door-to-door for downtown.
 Surrey Memorial Hospital is roughly 25–35 minutes off-peak; Peace Arch Hospital in White Rock is 5–15 minutes.

-The Massey Tunnel replacement — an eight-lane immersed-tube tunnel under the Fraser River — is in design and pre-construction with project completion currently targeted for the early-to-mid 2030s.
+The Massey Tunnel replacement — an eight-lane immersed-tube tunnel under the Fraser River — is in design and pre-construction with project completion currently targeted into the 2030s.
 Faster, more reliable Highway 99 capacity will improve South Surrey’s commute math relative to Langley alternatives that depend on Highway 1 and the Port Mann.
-Buyers planning a 7–10-year hold may find the eventual Massey opening tailwind material; shorter-hold buyers should not pay for it.
+Buyers planning a 7–10-year hold may find the eventual Massey tailwind material; shorter-hold buyers should not pay for it.

 The Surrey-Langley SkyTrain extension does NOT serve South Surrey directly — the corridor runs along Fraser Highway through Cloverdale and Langley, several kilometres east of South Surrey.
 Day-to-day commute math here continues to depend on Highway 99 + Massey + Canada Line.